Earth Notes: On Website Technicals (2020-05)

 In any case something like this might form part of a media query (min-device-pixel-ratio: 1.5) or the newer (min-resolution: 1.5dppx) in sizes or on a source line in picture.

 A simple first step may be on desktop mode to only use the 640px image if the viewport width is 640px or less and the resolution is not (much) higher than 1 eg (max-resolution: 1.5dppx).
 Or maybe use (max-resolution: 280dpi) for the latter for wider support, and to better pick out high-end devices where users may be less bandwidth-sensitive.
 (I could also throw in a maximum height so that the hero does not take too much of the vertical display area.)
-Older browsers that don't recognise dppx may wastefully pull in the full 800w image.
+Older browsers that do not recognise dppx may wastefully pull in the full 800w image.

 Testing the water, I am now selecting the 640w hero image with (max-width:640px) and (max-resolution:280dpi).